Series 1 - Episode 9

 |Dr David Keel||Ian Hendry regularDangermanPolice SurgeonThe SaintThe Sweeney|

 |Not billed in TV Times magazine|

 |Sleeping Car Attendant ®||Gordon Rollings regularCarry On..Pink Panther|

 |Daily Woman (Mrs Brewer)||unknown|

 |Fleur (Salon Assistant)||unknown|

-The script notes that there are to be 2 male and 3 female extras, and a dog.
+The script notes that there are to be "2 Male Extras; 3 female extras; 1 dog".
 These are listed above with the characters mentioned; the dog was Puppy who was one of Steed's regular canine companions.

 Images from other sources: Olga Lowe, Mark Eden, Barbara Evans and Maureen Beck from publicity photos, Peter Zander from "Dateline Diamonds", Edward Dentith from "Mail Van Murder", Nina Marriott from "Toy Trap", Gordon Rollings from a cigarette advertisement.

 |and||Sheilah Ward regular|

 |"The Avengers" Theme composed and played by||Johnny Dankworth regular|